 The Higher Layer Destination Address subfield in the Contents Information field is the higher layer destination address and port encoded as following.

-If the higher layer protocol is UDP/IPv4, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-<ANA> (Higher Layer Destination Address subfield format for UDP/IPv4).
+If the higher layer protocol is UDP/IPv4, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-bc5 (Higher Layer Destination Address subfield format for UDP/IPv4).
 The Destinatin UDP Port subfield is encoded in little endian.